How does ambient air temperature sensor work?

 Shielding from Moisture and Corrosion

 In humid areas, such as bathrooms and greenhouses, choose sensors that are waterproof.
-Look for materials that resist rust, like stainless steel or ABS plastic.
+Choose materials that do not rust, such as stainless steel or ABS plastic.

 Do not install in places that get wet often, like near sprinklers or gutters.